Structural Skin

 Structural Skin is a self-produced material made out of leftovers and offcuts from the leather industry.

 This project does not start from an interest in the advantages of a material but from its disadvantages.
 Leather is a beautiful material but very inefficient in terms of its manufacturing process due to its natural origins.
-No matter which tanning process a hide went through, the quality of a piece of leather depends directly on the part of the animal that comes from - the higher the movement the lower the quality; some experts indicate that just the 13% of a hide is top quality and up to the 43% is considered good quality.
+No matter which tanning process a hide went through, the quality of a piece of leather depends directly on the part of the animal that it comes from - the higher the movement the lower the quality; some experts indicate that just the 13% of a hide is top quality and up to 43% is considered good quality.
 This fact means that companies involved in the production of leather goods produce a large amount of discarded materials, leftovers and offcuts.

-Leather, bone glue.
+Leather, bone glue

 Physical samples